 As with any running shoe brand, they have a solid line up of different models based on your goals and preferences.
 The brand is also committed to improving styles, rather than always adding new.

 All shoe info is specific to the women’s models, as that’s what I’ve tested.
+The men’s models share heel drop, but are usually about .5 to 1 oz heavier.

 Overall Best On Running Shoe: Cloudmonster